Looping is the last basic construct that we haven't learned yet in Rust. Rust has

 can do with safety and code generation, so you should always prefer

-when you plan to loop infinitely.
+loop when you plan to loop infinitely.

-Let's take a look at that while
+Let's take a look at that while loop we had earlier:

 let mut x = 5; let mut done = false; while !done { x += x - 3; println!("{}", x); if x % 5 == 0 { done = true; } }

-We had to keep a dedicated mut
+We had to keep a dedicated mut boolean variable binding, done, to know

 when we should exit out of the loop.
 Rust has two keywords to help us with

-modifying iteration: break
+modifying iteration: break and continue.

-In this case, we can write the loop in a better way with break
+In this case, we can write the loop in a better way with break:

 let mut x = 5; loop { x += x - 3; println!("{}", x); if x % 5 == 0 { break; } }

-We now loop forever with loop
+We now loop forever with loop and use break to break out early.

-is similar, but instead of ending the loop, goes to the next
+continue is similar, but instead of ending the loop, goes to the next

 iteration.
 This will only print the odd numbers: